blocksds/sdk/docs/porting-guide.rst

 ===========================

 The expected behaviour of FatFs is to not include ``.`` and ``..`` as entries when iterating over the entries of a directory.
-This is different than in devkitPro, and it's a behaviour that may be added in the future.
+This is different than under devkitARM, and it's a behaviour that may be added in the future.

 Also, ``readdir()`` returns a ``struct dirent`` pointer with the field ``d_type``.
 This field can be used to determine if an entry is a directory or a